-In AY 2018-2019, 100% of candidates met target and scored at least a "2."
+In AC 2018-2019, the target was met.
+In AC 2018-2019, 100% of candidates met target and scored at least a "2."
 Candidates' mean score was 2.64 (n = 17).
 At the end of the course, program faculty examined the evidence to determine student learning in each area and determined that more emphasis was needed on Differentiation, specifically Integration Across and Integration Within Content Fields.
-Action was taken by increasing course content on Differentiation and adding two professional development sessions provided by outside presenters to enhance learner support.
-As a result, scores increased in this area, and 100% of candidates met target in AY 2018-2019.